Nikoletos-K/Berkeley_PacMan/README.md

 # Berkeley_PacMan

 I tried to make the course of Berkeley in Artificial Intelligence.
-This projects made as of the lesson Artificial Intelligence 1, taught by Dr. Manolis Koubarakis in 2019-2020 winter semester.
+This projects made as part of the lesson Artificial Intelligence 1, taught by Dr. Manolis Koubarakis in 2019-2020 winter semester.

 This repository consists of the Berkeley projects: